 The summer sailing season has come to an end, and those long balmy days on the water wearing just shorts and t-shirts, sipping ice cold drinks and watching the kids frolic in the waves are sadly coming to an end.
 Or are they?
 While swimming and wearing shorts and t-shirts might be over for this year, just because winter has arrived doesn’t mean you have to stop boating.
 In fact, winter cruising is hugely rewarding, the low sun, flat sparkling seas and deserted cruising grounds opening up the possibility for completely different adventures.
 So swap the ice-cold drinks for a steaming mug of cocoa, wrap up warm and set off for a day of blowing away the cobwebs.
 There are a few tweaks and considerations you’ll need to make to ensure your boat is winter-ready so that you stay safe and comfortable.

-Here we take a look at the 15 things you need to keep in mind:
+Here we take a look at the 15 boating tips you need to keep in mind:

 1 – Keep the Battery Charged